SimonClarke9/patterns/projects/aws-s3-data-platform/readme.md

-Data Platform USING AWS
+Data Platform Using AWS

-#Data Ingestion#
+# Data Ingestion #
 Use AWS services like Kinesis Data Streams or AWS Glue to ingest data from sources like website clickstreams, purchase history, product catalogs, and user demographics.

 ##Collecting Data##